-Yes.
+Yes, the majority of the questions that you will tackle during your studies are real LSAT questions.
 At a few points in the course, we have written a question or logic game because we can focus it on a specific point that we want to make during a class.
-We’ve also written a whole slew of LSAT games for additional practice beyond the real LSAT games that we assign.
-Mostly we do this because it keeps our instructors in shape – if you can write a game, you can solve one!
-But, it’s also useful for our students, as there are actually not that many examples of certain game types.
-However, for HW, we always encourage students to focus on the real LSAT games we assign, and then our games serve as a supplement.
+We’ve also written a whole slew of logic games for additional practice beyond the real logic games that we assign.
+This is useful for our students, as there are actually not that many examples of certain game types.
+However, for homework, we always encourage students to focus on the real LSAT questions we assign, and then our questions serve as a supplement.

-We assign 6 LSATs during the course, but we provide you with access to every single PrepTest ever released by LSAC since the test has been in its current form (5 of which we chop up for practice sets for HW).
+We assign 6 LSATs during the course, but we provide you with access to every single PrepTest ever released by LSAC since the test has been in its current form (5 of which we chop up for practice sets for homework).
 However, we encourage you to do much more than the 6 we assign.
-If you’re in one of our in-person locations, there will likely be some proctored exams during your course.
-If you’re taking an online course with us, we have a virtual proctor that you can use to help you stick to the official timing.
+In your Student Center you'll find a virtual proctor that you can use to practice the official timing.

-Yes, to save a few trees and to make the explanations interactive, we have posted them online.
+Yes, we answer official PrepTest questions in our online forums.
 If a question hasn’t been explained, go ahead and ask for help.
 If you have a follow-up question, feel free to post again.
-That’s why we made the explanations available online!

 Typically, our courses meet consecutively.
-A skip date indicates that the class session will not meet during a particular week, and that the next class session will meet the following week at the regularly scheduled time.
-Hence, if your course has a skip date on the day that would otherwise have been your session #5, your class will continue with session #5 the following week.
+A skip date indicates that the class session will not meet on a particular day, and that the next class session will meet at the following regularly scheduled time.
+Hence, if your course has a skip date on the day that would otherwise have been your session #5, your class will continue with session #5 the following meeting.

 There are a few options available to you should you fall behind in class.
 If you have missed any of your class sessions, you can complete the corresponding LSAT Interact Lessons in your Student Center.
 We think these interactive lessons will be far more beneficial to you than the On-demand Course Recordings also available in your Student Center, but the choice is yours as to how you'd like to catch up.
 You will have access to these Interact Lessons and Course Recordings, along with other online resources, for three months after your course ends.
 These Interact Lessons and On-demand Recordings are available anywhere there is internet access.